stat6863-s18/team-3_project_repo/README.md

 # team-3_project_repo

-Team Nickname: In Process To Be Defined ()
+Team Nickname: Not Any More SASRCasm (the mystic pattern recognition pirates)